10 Tips to Help Your Newborn Baby Sleep

 7. Angle the mattress

 For babies who spit up a lot or have reflux, it helps to angle the mattress when he sleeps, so baby is not flat on his back.
 You’ll want to angle the mattress so his feet are lower than his head, so his stomach contents can stay put.
 To angle the mattress, you can simply change the support platform level on one side on most cribs.
 If that is not feasible, you can put blankets and pillow under the mattress.
-Please note that the mattress should still remain flat at all times, just at an incline.
+Please note that the mattress should still remain flat at all times, just at a slight incline.
 You must make sure that you do not tilt the mattress so much that your baby slides down the bed, either.
-I strongly recommend that you first check with a knowledgeable health care provider to make sure that what you do is best and safest for your child.
-I only wanted to highlight the idea.

 8. White Noise